foxydot/trascent/wp-content/plugins/gravity-forms-salesforce/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 2.4.1 =
+* Added more filters: `gf_salesforce_mapped_field_name`, `gf_salesforce_mapped_value`, `gf_salesforce_mapped_value_{$field_name}`.
+Thanks, @sc0ttkclark!

+= 2.4 =
+* Added filters to modify connection details.
+See the FAQ item "How do I modify the Soap, Proxy, WSDL and connection settings?"
+* Updated to latest Salesforce PHP Toolkit library

+= 2.3 & 2.3.1 & 2.3.2 =
+* API
+	* __Now fully supports custom objects!__
+	* Fixed error with endless spinning when choosing "Select the form to tap into"
+	* Fixed a few PHP notices
+	* Now supports line breaks in submitted content
+* Web to Lead
+	* Fixed <a href="http://wordpress.org/support/topic/form-editing-broken-with-saleforce-web-to-lead">issue</a> on Form Settings page caused by Gravity Forms 1.7.7 update.
+	* Now properly handles data with `'` and `"` - no longer adds slashes

+= 2.2.7 =
+* Updated Web to Lead
+	- Fixed Lists input type
+	- Fixed issue where checkboxes and multiselects were being added as Array

+= 2.2.6 =
+* Updated Web to Lead to work with Gravity Forms 1.7+ form settings screens

+= 2.2.5 =
+* Fixed Web to Lead picklist functionality.
+Thanks, <a href="http://d3vit.com/how-to-fix-gravity-forms-salesforce-plugin-picklist-multi-select/">Ryan Allen</a>!

+= 2.2.4.3 =
+* Fixed issue that should never have happened, but did: the "Gravity Forms Not Installed" message showed up for an user on the front-end of their site and prevented them from logging in.
+* Fixed admin PHP Notice when gravity forms is not activated

 = 2.2.4.2 =
 * Fixed one more issue with "Array" as submitted value when using select dropdown lists and Salesforce Field Mapping. *Note: after updating the plugin, you may need to re-save your affected forms.*